lsst-dm/dmtn-007/index.rst

 Appendix II.
 Putative issues with the existing ``dipoleMeasurement`` PSF fitting algorithm
 ====================================================================

-The dipole PSF fitting is slow.
+The existing dipole PSF fitting is slow.
 It takes :math:`\sim 20`ms per dipole for most measurements on my fast Macbook Pro (longer times, especially for closely-separated dipoles).

 Why is it slow?
 Thoughts on possible reasons (they will need to be evaluated further if deemed important):

 1. ``PsfDipoleFlux::chi2()`` computes the PSF *image* (pos. and neg.) to compute the model, rather than using something like ``afwMath.DoubleGaussianFunction2D()``.
-Or if that is not possible (may need to use a pixelated input PSF) then potentially speed up the computation of the dipole model image (right now it uses multiple vectorized ``afw::Image`` function calls).
-2. It spends a lot of time floating around near the minimum and perhaps can be cut off more quickly (note this may be exacerbated by (1.)).
+2. It spends a lot of time floating around near the minimum and perhaps can be cut off more quickly.
 3. The starting parameters (derived from the input source footprints) could be made more accurate.
-At least it appears that the starting flux values are initialized from the peak pixel value in the footprint, rather than (an estimate of) the source flux.
+At least it appears that the flux values are initialized from the peak pixel value in the footprint, rather than (an estimate of) the source flux.
 4. ``chi2`` is computed over the entire footprint bounding box